fanguangpingathuobi/My-API-project/常见问题 - FAQ.md

-Note：It is safe to share your API Key, which is to prove your identity, and it will not affect your account safety.
+Note：It is safe to share your Access Key, which is to prove your identity, and it will not affect your account safety.
 Remember do **not** share your `Secret Key` to any one.
-If you expose your `Secret Key` by accident, please remove your API Key immediately, in this case we will not be responsible for your account issue.
+If you expose your `Secret Key` by accident, please [remove](https://www.hbg.com/zh-cn/apikey/) the related API Key immediately.

 ----------------